-There are two register banks for each codec in the AD73322: the control register bank and the data register bank.
-The control register bank consists of eight read/write registers, each eight bits wide.
-Table XII shows the control register map for the AD73322.
+There are two register banks for the AD73311L: the control register bank and the data register bank.
+The control register bank consists of six read/write registers, each eight bits wide.
+Table IX shows the control register map for the AD73311L.
 The first two control registers, CRA and CRB, are reserved for controlling the SPORT.
-They hold settings for parameters such as serial clock rate, internal master clock rate, sample rate and device count.
-As both codecs are internally cascaded, registers CRA and CRB on each codec must be programmed with the same setting to ensure correct operation (this is shown in the programming examples).
-The other five registers; CRC through CRH are used to hold control settings for the ADC, DAC, Reference, Power Control and Gain Tap sections of the device.
-It is not necessary that the contents of CRC through CRH on each codec be similar.
+They hold settings for parameters such as bit rate, internal master clock rate and device count (used when more than one AD73311L is connected in cascade from a single SPORT).
+The other three registers; CRC, CRD and CRE are used to hold control settings for the ADC, DAC, Reference and Power Control sections of the device.
 Control registers are written to on the negative edge of SCLK.
 The data register bank consists of two 16-bit registers that are the DAC and ADC registers.